eoghancronin/ml-ldft/README.md

 ## Contents

 1. **Data**
-   data_json: Folder containing all of the data in .json format
+   - `data_json`: Folder containing all of the data in a .json format
    - `exact_data`: Data computed via DMRG and reverse-engineering.
-   - `test_a_data`: Hxc energies and potentials computed by inputting the exact densities to the trained model.
+   - `test_a_data`: Exchange-correlation energies and potentials computed by inputting the exact densities to the trained model.
    - `test_b_data`: Converged Kohn-Sham results.

 3. **Weights**
    - `trained_weights`: Saved in a .h5 format.

 4. **Scripts**
-   - `tools.py`: Contains several functions useful for the other scripts.
+   - `tools.py`: Contains several functions that are useful for other scripts.

 5. **Jupyter Notebook**
    - `plotting.ipynb`: Reproduces figures 2,3 and 4 from the manuscript (Bethe-Ansatz LDA results yet to be added).